shreyanshk/boottorrent/docs/installation.rst

     $ python --version
     Python 3.6.5

-Otherwise, look at your distribution's documentation to install it or use tools such as `pyenv`_ to get Python 3.6
+Otherwise, look at your distribution's documentation to install it or use tools such as `pyenv`_.

 .. _`pyenv`: https://github.com/pyenv/pyenv